RTE

 West Bengal Board of Secondary Education has notified about the age for admission in School to appropriate Class as per definition in West Bengal Right of Children to Free & Compulsory Education Rules, 2012.

-Policy for Rationalization of Secondary School Teachers in West Bengal
+School Education Scenario in West Bengal

 Admission Procedures in Schools as per RTE Act